Constraint-Aware Reinforcement Learning via Adaptive Action Scaling

 \section{Related Work}

-Safe RL aims to enable agents to maximize task rewards while minimizing constraint violations.
-Existing approaches broadly fall into two categories: \emph{safe exploration methods}, which intervene externally to prevent unsafe actions during training, and \emph{constrained RL methods}, which embed cost objectives directly into policy optimization.
+Existing approaches fall into two categories: \emph{safe exploration methods}, which prevent unsafe actions, and \emph{constrained RL methods}, which embed cost objectives directly into policy optimization.

-\textbf{Safe Exploration Methods.} Safe exploration techniques intervene during training to prevent agents from entering unsafe states.
-Early methods, such as \cite{sui2015safe}, employed uncertainty modeling through Gaussian Processes to restrict exploration and ensure safety during optimization.
-Later approaches introduced safety layers~\cite{dalal2018safe, sheebaelhamd2021safe} and predictive safety filters~\cite{banerjee2024dynamic, dawood2025ral,agha2024exploring,tian2024reinforcement} that anticipate and block risky actions based on pre-trained layers or model predictive control (MPC).
-Control Barrier Function~(CBF)-based strategies~\cite{ames2019control,dai2023safe,zhang2023spatial} encode safety constraints directly through differentiable control barriers to guarantee that the agent’s actions remain within certified safe sets throughout training. \cite{goodall2024leveraging} extend shielding methods to continuous domains by leveraging approximate dynamics models, enabling probabilistic safety guarantees during exploration. \cite{selim2022safe} leveraged model-based RL and offline collected data to develop reachability-based safety layers to ensure safe actions for navigation scenarios. \cite{thananjeyan2021recovery, zhang2023safe} assumes access to an offline dataset for pretraining a cost critic along with a recovery policy, which is then fixed during online learning, limiting its applicability in settings where collecting sufficient offline data is challenging or costly.

-While our method shares some conceptual similarity with these safe exploration approaches—modifying actions to maintain safety—it differs fundamentally by relying on online-learned cost predictions rather than external models or handcrafted safe sets, and by smoothly scaling actions instead of hard blocking or overwriting them, preserving the agent’s exploratory behavior.
+\textbf{Safe Exploration Methods.} Early methods, \cite{sui2015safe}, employed uncertainty modeling through Gaussian Processes to restrict exploration and ensure safety.
+Later approaches introduced safety layers~\cite{dalal2018safe, sheebaelhamd2021safe} and predictive safety filters~\cite{banerjee2024dynamic, dawood2025ral,agha2024exploring,tian2024reinforcement} that prevent risky actions based on pre-trained layers or model predictive control (MPC).
+Control Barrier Function~(CBF)-based strategies~\cite{ames2019control,dai2023safe,zhang2023spatial} employ differentiable barriers to keep actions within certified safe sets. \cite{goodall2024leveraging} extend shielding methods to continuous domains by leveraging approximate dynamics models, enabling probabilistic safety guarantees during exploration. \cite{selim2022safe} leveraged model-based RL and offline collected data to develop reachability-based safety layers to ensure safe actions for navigation scenarios. \cite{thananjeyan2021recovery, zhang2023safe} assumes access to an offline dataset for pretraining a cost critic along with a recovery policy, which is then fixed during online learning, limiting its applicability in settings where collecting sufficient offline data is challenging or costly. \textbf{While} our method also modifies actions to maintain safety, it differs fundamentally by relying on online-learned cost predictions rather than external models or handcrafted safe sets, and by smoothly scaling actions instead of hard blocking or overwriting them, preserving the agent’s exploratory behavior.